somechemist/guessing_game/README.md

 # guessing_game
 Guessing Game based on the second chapter of "The Rust Programming Language" by Steve Klabnik & Carol Nichols.
+Here is the link to the book, https://doc.rust-lang.org/book/ .
 This is my first real exploration into Rust.
 Please give any feedback on better ways to accomplish the same goals here.